BramVan-Oosterhout/katacoda-scenarios/foswiki2/simpleapplication/step6.md

 After you save the update in the application, you can insert new topics with the comment box in the ExampleWeb created in step 5.
-All the application chages are reflected in the implementation webs relying on the application.
+All the application changes are reflected in the implementation webs relying on the application.